dtosca/thesis-idm/_posts/2022-11-13-breakthrough.md

 ---
 layout: post
 title:  "A conceptual breakthrough"
-date:   2022-11-13 1:00:00 -0500
+date:   2022-11-13 1:01:00 -0500
 comments: true
 ---

 Hello fellow rock floaters!

 After consulting with various sources and brainstorming ideas, I still wasn’t quite sure of my thesis.
 Something was missing.
-I had a great conversation with my wife, and I wrote my usual mid-day inspiration breakthrough email to my undergraduate advisor:
+I had a great conversation with my wife that led to a breakthrough.
+And, of course, I wrote a mid-day-inspiration-breakthrough email to my undergraduate advisor, shown below:

 “I had a conceptual breakthrough in my thesis yesterday that I wanted to share bc if i don't put it into words it'll melt into the ether.